GlenKPeterson/Paguro/README.md

 2015-03-14 version 0.8.0: Removed firstMatching - in your code, replace firstMatching(...) with filter(...).head().
 Implemented filter() on Sequence.

-0.7.4:
-Added uMapSkipNull and other skipNull versions of the StaticImports methods.
-This allows little one-liner add-if items to still go efficiently into an immutable map.
-Next step is to probably implement an immutable map that you can "add things to" (returning a new immutable map, leaving the original unchanged).
-Made Tuple2 implement Map.Entry.
-Added unit tests for the above.

-0.7.3:
- - Added back exception-safe Function0 (Producer)
- - Added LazyRef class to take a Function0 and lazily initialize a value (and free the initialization resources) on the first call to get().
-Subsequent calls to get() cheaply return the previously initialized value.
-This class is thread safe if the producer and the values it produces are free from outside influences.

 #To Do
  - Have an Ordered version of Transform as well as the (default) unreliable order.
 Only the ordered version can be used for implementing things like equals() and hashCode()
  - Bring unit test coverage back above 80%, or 85% if sensible.
 This basically means to add any and all practical tests for PersistentHashMap, then remove unused code.
  - Update JavaDoc, esp.
 Im vs. Unmod
- - Add `Either` (I have a working implementation) - it's like `Or` without the attitude.
+ - ?Add `Either` (I have a working implementation) - it's like `Or` without the attitude.?
- - Make visio drawig of interface diagram.
+ - ?Make visio drawig of interface diagram?
- - Clarify/Simplify/Improve Readme.md
  - Update learnFPJava project
  - Add a [Persistent RRB Tree](http://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) and compare its performance to the PersistentVector.